microsoft/TypeScript-wiki/Coding-guidelines.md

    1. `x => x + x`
    2. `(x,y) => x + y`
    3. `<T>(x: T, y: T) => x === y`
 3. Always surround loop and conditional bodies with curly braces.
-Curly braces for inline return statements are optional but preferred.
+Statements on the same line are allowed to ommit brances.
 4. Open curly braces always go on the same line as whatever necessitates them.
 5. Parenthesized constructs should have no surrounding whitespace. <br />A single space follows commas, colons, and semicolons in those constructs.
 For example:
    1. `for (var i = 0, n = str.length; i < 10; i++) { }`